TigerWuu/Formation-PX4/README.md

     >  **world lists** :
     >
-    >  default
+    >  default : w/o wind field
     >
-    >  windyGust
+    >  windyGust : w/ wind field
     >

 2. Terminal 5

    `ros2 launch commander formation_multi.xml wind_com:=w2 L_dir:=0.0 trajectory:=C L:=1.0 L2:=0.1 radii:=400.0 leader:=0`

-   **Arguments**
+   **Arguments** :
-   * leader: `0`, `1`. `0` means all three follower UAVs will maintain a certain configuration with the virtual leader. `1 `means only the first follower UAV maintain a configuration with virtual leader, and the other followers maintain the configuration with the first follower UAV, that is, the first follower UAV will be designated as a real leader.
+   * _leader_: `0`, `1`. `0` means all three follower UAVs will maintain a certain configuration with the virtual leader. `1 `means only the first follower UAV maintain a configuration with virtual leader, and the other followers maintain the configuration with the first follower UAV, that is, the first follower UAV will be designated as a real leader.

 ## Data Visualization
 1. Plot with Matlab